Project-Counter/cop5/source/03-specifications/01-counter-reports-for-consumers.rst

 Standard Views of the Title Report
 '''''''''''''''''''''''''''''''''''

-Standard Views of the Title Report are used to support the evaluation of the value of a given journal, book, or reference work (e.g. book, eBook, textbook, or reference work) title.
+Standard Views of the Title Report are used to support the evaluation of the value of a given journal, book, or reference work.

 Table 3.d (below): Standard Views of the Title Report